 In my last two posts I blathered on about how you can perhaps make some money, even start a home-based business based on paper (and whatever paper you've got in your recycling bin or stashed away in cupboards, etc.).
 This morning, on my daily walk, I found another resource.

 On the grounds of our City Hall that I pass by every morning, I noticed and picked up pinecones and acorns.
-Then the lightbulb moment came when I realized that resources for starting a kitchen table business are available wherever you look and not just in your recycling bin.
+Then the lightbulb moment came when I realized that resources for starting a crafty kitchen table business are available wherever you look, not just in your recycling bin.

 At a local park, I also came across apple trees and rose bushes.
-The apples were still too small to pick but would make a great harvest soon (apple pie, anyone??).
-The rose bushes were covered by hundreds of rose hips which can be turned into amazing jelly (rose hips are bursting with Vitamin C!!).
+The apples were still too small to pick right now, but would make a great harvest soon (apple pie, anyone??).
+The rose bushes were covered by hundreds of rose hips which can be turned into amazing jelly (rose hips are bursting with Vitamin C!!) and even a healthy tea.
 I asked the groundskeepers about pesticides and was reassured that none were ever used and that all the produce was free for the picking as long as care was taken not to break or disturb the plants.
 So there you are - free stuff.
 If you cook, bake and can preserve, you've got a gold mine here.

 Look, the Internet is full of projects and ideas that you can duplicate in your own way if you are truly into starting your own business.
 Having said that, remember not to just copy someone else's work.
 Take what you see and like, and find a way to reinterpret it.
 Something that will make your work stand out.
 For me, it's taking a process and simplying it.
 Find your own style and go from there.

 With your own kitchen table business, you can work while the kids are in school, for as many or as few hours as you wish and make stuff that someone, somewhere will buy.
 If you think you don't have the talent to create something, why not sell materials you find.
 Sell those pinecones and acorns, your old maps and bits of paper, textiles, etc.